About

 Secretary-Treasurer

-Amanda Gale, Ph.D. is an associate professor in the Department of Interior Architecture at the University of North Carolina Greensboro.
+Amanda Gale, Ph.D. is an Associate Professor in the Department of Interior Architecture at the University of North Carolina Greensboro.
 She is a WELL AP, LEED AP (BD+C), and NCIDQ certificate holder.
 Amanda teaches upper-level studios and coursework in lighting design, research methods, and sustainable design.
 She has mentored over 125 students to earn their LEED Green Associate credential.
 Amanda has received numerous teaching awards from the academy (James Y. Joyner Award for Teaching Excellence from UNCG, College of Arts and Sciences Teaching Excellence Award from UNCG) and from the design profession (DesignIntelligence Most Admired Educator, Educator of the Year award from the Carolinas Chapter of IIDA).

 Amanda’s research is focused on wellbeing in higher education and career preparedness.
 In addition to numerous publications and presentations, she has received grants and recognitions for her scholarship including the IDEC Special Projects Grant, the Edison Price Fellowship from the Nuckolls Fund, Bernard Glickman Dean's Professorship and Best Scholarship of Design Research Presentation from IDEC.